Japan's Kishida defies expectations as ruling LDP easily keeps majority - Up News Info

 “I hope this election comes as a wakeup call for them,” he said.
 “If it does, the LDP will become a better party, considering the number of talented lawmakers they’ve got.”

-(Reporting by Sakura Murakami, Elaine Lies, Irene Wang, Daniel Leussink, Kiyoshi Takenaka, Antoni Slodkowski, Leika Kihara and Yoshifumi Takemoto; Writing by Sakura Murakami and Elaine Lies; Editing by William Mallard, David Dolan and Angus MacSwan)
+(Reporting by Sakura Murakami, Elaine Lies, Irene Wang, Daniel Leussink, Kiyoshi Takenaka, Antoni Slodkowski, Leika Kihara and Yoshifumi Takemoto; Writing by David Dolan; Editing by William Mallard, David Dolan, Angus MacSwan and Lincoln Feast.)

 Advertisement